-South Haven Charter Township participates in a regional South Haven Area Water and Sewer Authority (SHAWSA), and sanitary sewer and water service is provided through a contract with the City of South Haven.
-The SHAWSA Water Filtration Plant, located at 60 Water Street, provides safe drinking water to nearly 11,650 customers located in the South Haven area.
+South Haven Charter Township is a member of the South Haven Area Water and Sewer Authority (SHAWSA) an authority covering South Haven Township, the city, and surrounding townships.
+The SHAWSA Water Filtration Plant, located at 60 Water Street, provides safe drinking water to nearly 11.650 customers located in the South Haven area and the wastewater plant is located at 625 Dunkley Avenue.
 The water is sourced from Lake Michigan and is filtered through the treatment plant.
 SHAWSA Water and Sewer Department are responsible for maintaining 109 miles of water main and 101 miles of sewer lines.
 The SHAWSA service area covers more than 60 square miles.